EdgardoLuisJimenez/EdgardoLuisJimenez/README.md

 ### Hi there 👋

-I'm student of Computer Scientist in Colombia, i'm currently interested in learn Data Science
+I'm student of Computer Scientist in Colombia.